-The help2kids Health Project promotes the health of children through a holistic approach to their physical and mental well-being.
-We offer high quality health services to nearly 600 children in Dar es Salaam with the goal of improving the children’s well-being to help them ultimately fulfill their potential.
+The help2kids Health Project promotes the physical and mental health of children.
+We offer high quality medical services to approximately 900 children in Dar es Salaam, with the goal of improving overall healthcare in Tanzania and the individual children’s well-being.
+Our ambition is to help each child ultimately fulfill their potential.

-The help2kids Health Project offers its services to children from the following organizations in Dar es Salaam (figures are approximate):
+The help2kids Health Project offers its services to children from the following organisations in Dar es Salaam (figures are approximate):

 The Health Project offers direct healthcare provision to children who otherwise cannot easily access health facilities.
 In particular, we:

 Our Health Project Coordinator helps a child with their new prescription.

 Arrange and provide transportation for sick children from their orphanage or school to the hospital and back, and pay for all medical services.

 Purchase and deliver medicine prescribed by a doctor to the children.

 Arrange and escort the children to see specialists as necessitated by their condition, such as pediatricians, optometrists, and dentists.

 Transport HIV positive children to a specialised clinic for check-ups and a support group of other children living with HIV/AIDS, and cover all associated costs.

 Supply our beneficiary organisations with first-aid materials.
 First-aid supplies include: cold medicine, antibacterial cream, plasters, bandage wraps, gloves, malaria diagnostic kits, mosquito nets, scales to monitor weight, and much more.